Netanyahu tells Israel 'We are at war' after Hamas kills at least 22 in an unprecedented attack

 Israel has built a massive fence along the Gaza border meant to prevent infiltrations.
 It goes deep underground and is equipped with cameras, high-tech sensors and sensitive listening technology.

-The divisions within army ranks have threatened to undermine Netanyahu’s reputation as a security expert who would do anything to protect Israel and the cohesion of an institution crucial to the stability of a country locked in low-intensity conflicts on multiple fronts and facing threats from Lebanon's Hezbollah militant group.
+Saturday's wide-ranging assault threatened to undermine Netanyahu’s reputation as a security expert who would do anything to protect Israel.
+It also raised questions about the cohesion of a security apparatus crucial to the stability of a country locked in low-intensity conflicts on multiple fronts and facing threats from Lebanon's Hezbollah militant group.

 Hezbollah congratulated Hamas on Friday, praising the attack as a response to “Israeli crimes” and saying the militants had “divine backing."
 The group said its command in Lebanon was in contact with Hamas about the operation.